Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 ### Proxy

 If [sideloading](#sideloading) isn't for you, there is an alternative.
-The idea here is to create a new web application which completely replaces your old websites, but, by default, forwards all the requests to your old site (which is deployed elsewhere, in turn).
+The idea here is to create a new web application which completely replaces your old website, but, by default, forwards all the requests to your old site (which is deployed elsewhere, in turn).

 This of course introduces an additional web call and the associated latency which can be a deal breaker for many.
 But, if old and new site are physically co-located or sat in the same Cloud virtual network, you'll be surprised how small that latency is.

-What you get in turn is the ability to conditionally handle any request originally intended for your old site using the new technology stack, safe in the knowledge that anything you haven't decided to replace is being executed the way it used to.
+What you get in return for this latency is the ability to conditionally handle any request originally intended for your old site whilst using a new and improved technology stack, safe in the knowledge that anything you haven't decided to replace is being executed the way it used to.

 Better still, Microsoft have already started writing the code necessary to do this very simply.

-> Caveat: I'm going to reference their `dev` branch of an unpublished Microsoft GitHub repository in the following snippets because MS haven't officially published this anywhere yet - if that scares the snot out of you, you could always try writing it yourself... */sigh*
+> Caveat: I'm going to reference the `dev` branch of an unpublished Microsoft GitHub repository in the following snippets because MS haven't officially published this anywhere yet - if that scares the snot out of you, you could always try writing it yourself... */sigh*
+>
+> In my opinion, better to use the existing code with no expectation of support, pushing useful changes back and testing the middleware for Microsoft than to write something homebrew.

 I'm going to assume that you're using Git and the new site you're introducing is *.Net Core* (running on [full fat](#full-fat-net-core) if need be) because why wouldn't you?
 (Sure, because you want a mature EF, working SignalR, some other un-migrated dependency; all legit reasons).